-The Company complies with the General Data Protection Regulation in the way
+The Company complies with the General Data Protection Regulation in the way it collects, stores, and processes personal data.

 8.5 Applicable law:

 These Conditions and any Contracts with Sellers are governed by the laws of England and Wales and in respect of all disputes arising from the Contract (save those which are to be referred to arbitration in accordance with the provisions of this Clause) the parties agree to submit to the jurisdiction of the Courts of England and Wales.